How Do I Know When to Increase Rent? LA Landlord Tips

 Set the Right Rental Price Before you think about raising rent, you have to start with the right rental price.
 Pricing your home too high will result in a longer and more expensive vacancy, and you’ll run the risk of attracting unqualified tenants who are desperate because they’re getting declined for other properties.
 If you offer a competitive price when you first put your home on the market, you’ll get great tenants who know they’re getting a good deal.

 Raising Rent during Renewals It’s common to increase your rent when a tenant renews the lease.
-Tenants will often expect this, and it is easy to justify.
+According to this Chicago property management company tenants will often expect this, and it is easy to justify.
 Your insurance expenses, taxes, and the costs of repairs will probably increase from year to year, and you’ll need to collect extra rent to offset this.
 Analyze the market before you raise your tenant’s rent.
 Find out what other homes are renting for, and see if there’s a lot of competition for tenants.
 If your tenants find out they can rent a similar home for a lot less money, they may be willing to move out of your property.
 The tenants will do their research; make sure you do yours, too.

 Provide Enough Notice of Rental Increases In your rental agreement, you should indicate how much notice your tenants will receive before the rent is increased.
 California law requires you to provide 30 days’ written notice to your tenants if you’re going to increase the rent.
 Send a letter or put something in writing when you’re offering your tenants a lease renewal.